Notification Rules

 To send OCHONs, the following three conditions must be met:

-- The escalation policy must have OCHONs turned on.
+• The escalation policy must have OCHONs turned on.
 If the escalation policy is attached to a service, the OCHONs will always be turned on.
-If it is not attached to a service, follow instructions to turn them on in our Escalation Policy Basics article.
+If it is not attached to a service, follow instructions in the Escalation Policy Basics article to enable it.

 To configure on-call handoff notifications: